Ariel5/ligra/README.md

 This speeds up the original implementation by 10-100x, making Graph Encoder Embedding a very useful tool for learning on Graphs.
 It also offers the versatility of weighted, directed, and Graph Laplacian embedding.

 Branches give different functionality: **master** provides the unweighted version, and **weighted** predictably, the weighted one
 I cannot easily join these two together in one due to Ligra needing to use a flag *#define WEIGHTED=1* which makes it incompatible with the unweighted version.

+Note: SNAP referred to by Ligra = the edgelist graph format (source, vertex, weight-optional)

 Below is the original Ligra README